swastik2210/Personal-Health-Tracker--App/README.md

 Grouped by date

-Shows:

-Activity Type

-Value

-Notes (if added)

-Timestamp

-Daily totals summary for each past day
+Shows: Activity Type, Value, Notes (if added), Timestamp, Daily totals summary for each past day

 ⦁	UI / Theme